25 Summer Day Trips for Boston Kids and Families

 The lively town on the farthest reaches of the Cape can actually be the quickest to get to—by taking the fast ferry from Boston rather than battling traffic on Route 6.
 Browse treat shops, build sandcastles at Race Point Beach, and have a lobster dinner before catching the 7:30 ferry back to the seaport.

-Hikers flock to World's End State Park, a trove of wooded and seaside natural beauty.
+Hikers flock to World's End State Park in Hingham, a trove of wooded and seaside natural beauty.
 Don't miss a visit to the waterfront, and burgers or lobster rolls at Stars on Hingham Harbor restaurant.
-Check out our list of other South Shore summer must-dos for more ideas in the area.

 Did you know one of the best ropes courses in New England is about 30 minutes from Boston?
 Climb and zipline through Treetops Adventure Course until little arms are too sore to soar, and then get a pub meal at the next-door Irish Cultural Center.

-Hop on a ferry and cruise on over to the North Shore for a visit.
-While Salem is known for it's Halloween festivities, this waterfront town has so much to do in the summer too!
-Play games and go on kiddies rides at Willows Park, an old school strip of waterfront arcades, treat your little ones to some sweets at America's oldest candy shop, and walk the piers to check out the boats.
+Hop on a ferry and cruise on over to the North Shore for a visit to this old school strip of waterfront arcades.
+While Salem is known for its Halloween festivities, this waterfront town has so much to do in the summer, too!

 15. Newburyport, MA